allelos/vectors/README.md

 # Vectors
-Vectors is a simple library toolkit dealing with common vector logic in the 3-dimensional space.
+Vectors is a simple library toolkit dealing with common vector and point logic in the 3-dimensional space.

 Supports commonly used vector math functions including: